ben-xD/foodprint/node-serverless-graphql/README.md

 - [GraphQL Tutorial](https://www.howtographql.com/graphql-js/1-getting-started/)

 ### Run scripts

 NPM run scripts are shortcuts for running programs.

 - start: Run this to run without using the chrome debugger.
+This is the script that gets run in production.
 - debug: Run this to be able to open the chrome debugger, which is more readable.
 To open the debugger, open chrome at url `chrome://inspect`, then click `Open dedicated DevTools for Node`.
 Also, this will automatically reload the server when you change files.

 ### Deploy

-1. From the `node-serverless-graphql` directory, run `gcloud functions deploy NAME --update-env-vars gcf=true --entry-point handler --runtime nodejs8 --trigger-http`
+1. From the `node-serverless-graphql` directory, run `gcloud functions deploy footprint --entry-point handler --runtime nodejs10 --trigger-http`, footprint is the name of the function on google cloud.
+Handler is the name of the function in code (`index.js`).
 2. POST HTTP-requests to url returned from (1.)
 3. Run `gcloud functions delete NAME` to delete the GCF

 ### Local Testing

-1. Set up $GOOGLE_APPLICATION_CREDENTIALS to point to that file
+1. Set up \$GOOGLE_APPLICATION_CREDENTIALS to point to that file
    1. Get node-serverless-graphql directory using `cd node-serverless-graphql; pwd`.
 Replace PROJECT_DIRECTORY in the next step with the result.
    2. Add `export GOOGLE_APPLICATION_CREDENTIALS=PROJECT_DIRECTORY/credentials/carbonfootprint-serverless.json` to your `.bashrc` or `.zshrc`, but remember to replace PROJECT_DIRECTORY with the output of the previous step.
    3. Restart your shell